Temporary Structure Building Permits

 Completing Your Project

-Complete the appropriate Temporary Structures Forms (PDF) and submit together with your application.
+Complete the appropriate Temporary Structures Forms and submit together with your application.
 Always apply for a building permit prior to starting any work.

 Apply Online to Obtain Permit